 When preparing to invest in your cybersecurity position the most useful tool is an assessment.
 Assessments will provide you with a baseline for your risk, uncover blind spots and vulnerabilities in your systems and measure the effectiveness of your security program.
 You can use this baseline to develop a strategy to mitigate, transfer, or manage that risk and will be able to make more intelligent decisions on where to invest your time and budget, focusing on the most significant priorities first.

 These assessments help you identify the weaknesses in your cyber security strategy before someone tries to exploit them.
-Windes works with thousands of businesses and we understand a variety of industries such as healthcare, finance, professional services, manufacturing, transportation and AEC.
-Using our industry specific knowledge we are well suited to asses risks that are unique to your industry.
+Windes works with thousands of businesses and we understand a variety of industries such as healthcare, finance, professional services, manufacturing, transportation, and AEC.
+Using our industry-specific knowledge we are well suited to assess risks that are unique to your industry.
 We can customize this process to a businesses of any size or industry and with any budget.